Insider Guide: Best of Rome

 Sant'Eustacchio il Caffè is a small bar in the piazza of the same name where they make their espressos behind a screen to keep the process secret.
 The bar also sells small packets of coffee that make great gifts.

-But Sant'Estacchio has a rival, in the form of Tazza d'Oro, on the other side of the Pantheon.
-The latter also makes fine coffee, Many visitors try both, get wired and then decide which is the best of Rome.
+But Sant'Estacchio has a rival in the form of Tazza d'Oro, on the other side of the Pantheon.
+Many visitors try both, get wired and then decide which is the best of Rome.

 Many other bars in Rome are also worth a mention, including:

-Mondi (via Flaminia Vecchia 468, +39 6 333 6466; near Ponte Milvio) is legendary among locals for its exquisite ice cream, pastries and cakes.
-A must if you're in piazzale Ponte Milvio.
+Pasticceria Mondi (Via Flaminia Vecchia 468, +39 06 333 6466; near Ponte Milvio) is legendary among locals for its exquisite ice cream, pastries and cakes.
+A must if you're in Piazzale Ponte Milvio.

-Doppio Zero (via Ostiense 68; +39 6 5730 1961), where the aperitivo buffet is a feast in itself.
+At Doppio Zero (Via Ostiense 68; +39 06 5730 1961), the aperitivo buffet is a feast in itself.
 The surrounding area of Garbatella is also worth exploring.

-Oasi della Birra (piazza Testaccio 41; +39 6 574 6122) is half-tavern, half-shop, a fascinating locale jammed with quality wines, beer, artisan-made chocolate and other superior comestibles.
-Sit at a table and you can choose from an extensive wine, beer and snacks list -- there are more than 150 types of cheese on the menu and, for the brave, about 10 kinds of (flavored) lard.
+Oasi della Birra (Piazza Testaccio 41; +39 06 574 6122) is half-tavern, half-shop, a fascinating locale jammed with quality wines, beer, artisan-made chocolate and other superior comestibles.
+In addition to an extensive wine, beer and snacks list, there are more than 150 types of cheese on the menu and, for the brave, about 10 kinds of (flavored) lard.
 There's also a good pre-dinner buffet.

-Open Baladin (via degli Specchi, 6; +39 6 683 8989) near Campo de' Fiori is the place for tasting and revering beer in the same way that sommeliers drink wine.
+Open Baladin (Via degli Specchi, 6; +39 06 683 8989), near Campo de' Fiori, is the place for tasting and revering beer in the same way that sommeliers drink wine.
 If that's not your style, it's still a quiet spot where the beer, with hints of bergamot and coriander, isn't your usual Heineken.

-Angelina (via Poli 27; +39 6 679 7274) is just off viadel Tritone in the city center.
-It's a perfect pit stop from shopping.
-It opened a year ago and is a cozy little café adjoined to a restaurant where you can usually get a seat.
+Angelina (Via Poli 27; +39 06 679 7274) is just off Via del Tritone in the city center.
+A perfect pit stop from shopping, this is a cozy little café adjoined to a restaurant where you can usually get a seat.
 The tiramisù and fruit tarts are great.

-Rome can't compete with Milan for high-end designer shopping, but the glut of boutiques along via dei Condotti and via del Babuino provide a wide choice for anyone looking for a Prada handbag or Gucci gown.
+Rome can't compete with Milan for high-end designer shopping, but the glut of boutiques along Via dei Condotti and Via del Babuino provide a panoply of options for anyone looking for a Prada handbag or Gucci gown.